jhartzell42/rust-c-book/src/moves.md

 to be honest, closures were just syntactic sugar for existing patterns of boilerplate that could be readily used to write function objects.

-Indeed, the real excitement at the time, certainly the one my colleagues and I were most excited about, was move semantics.
+But the real excitement at the time, certainly the one my colleagues and I were most excited about, was move semantics.
 To explain why this feature was so important, I'll need to talk a little about the C++ object model, and the problem that move semantics exist to solve.